Earth Sciences Placement

 This course focuses on a project of choice from all major sub-disciplinary areas of Earth Science.
 The exact area will vary from year to year according to which industry partners choose to participate, and upon academic staff availability.

-The course will evolve from summer vacation employment, whereby a student will work for a company, or staff member, for more than 6 weeks.
-During this period, the students will be expected to independently collect data to solve an Earth Science problem, which will relate to the vacation employment.
-This problem will be selected by consultation between the course coordinator, the Industry Partner, and the project supervisor.
+The course will evolve from summer vacation employment, whereby a student will work for a company, or staff member, for 8-10 weeks.
+During this period, the students will be expected to independently collect data to solve an Earth Science problem, which may or may not directly relate to the vacation employment.
+This problem will be selected through consultation between the course co-ordinator, the Industry Partner, and the project supervisor.

 Identification of the industry partner will rely on the candidate obtaining employment.

 Project discussion and approvals need to take place in October/November, prior to employment.

 Placement documentation needs to be completed prior to enrolment

 - Semester 1 - 2015

 1. experience in a range of methodologies, concepts and techniques used in industry, focussed on the earth sciences;

 2. practical experience in addressing a topical earth science problem, as discussed and agreed to with industry supervisor;